 We are a people-powered relief effort.
 If we wait on the government or other large institutions, we may not survive the flood waters that threaten to drown us all.
 We the people must help each other.

 Ready to join the frontlines of the climate justice movement?
 Check out our welcome packet:

 You can also sign up for our email updates by following this link.

-Got a skill or interest (graphic design, accounting, social media, carpentry, counseling, etc.) and want to use it towards grassroots solidarity-based disaster relief efforts?
+Got a skill or interest (graphic design, accounting, arborist work, carpentry, counseling, etc.) and want to use it towards grassroots solidarity-based disaster relief efforts?
 Tell us!

 Mutual Aid Disaster Relief

 P.s.
 Disaster sites have the potential to be inherently unsafe.
 They may contain physical threats to health and body, emotional traumas, and strained or fragmented social relationships.
 We ask everyone involved in community disaster response, both local and non-local volunteers, coordinators, and participating community members– to be proactive in creating a supportive atmosphere where both the physical and emotional safety of others is ensured and validated.
 In the volatile, high-stress context of disaster, where people meet outside normal social relationships, it is easy to misunderstand each other.
 Therefore, it is essential to be more explicit and more careful in assuring all of our relationships are consensual

 Volunteers and community participants work together on the basis of mutual, active consent.